Help Article

 What pinning is for

 A clean pinned list gives you a stronger working set for later profile review, campus visits, or advisor conversations.
+The smaller and sharper the list, the more useful it is when real decisions need to happen.

 A good pinning standard